JsemOndra/HIDTest/README.md

 # HIDTest
-This is very simple test of USB HID device on STM32F103 device.
+This is very simple test of USB HID device on STM32F103 blue pill board .
 This device should be able to do following stuff:
 - volume up/down/mute
 - play/pause